Friday, Sep 14th, 2018

 First National Bank’s Beatles Park Stage

-The Pacers will perform as scheduled and do a tribute performance for Sonny Burgess who passed away Friday, August 18th.
-Sonny and the band were instrumental in the development of the Beatles at the Ridge Music Festival and the Guitar Walk.
+Sonny and the Legendary Pacers were instrumental in the development of the Beatles at the Ridge Music Festival and the Guitar Walk.

 Burgess, born on a farm near Newport, Arkansas, is an American rockabilly guitarist and singer who played boogie woogie music in dance halls and bars around Newport in the 50s.
 The band was formed in 1955 in Newport and played clubs, festivals, shows, and colleges all over the US and Canada, traveling with Johnny Cash, Roy Orbison, Jerry Lee Lewis, Carl Perkins, Elivs Presley, Conway Twitty, Patsy Cline, Ace Cannon, Charlie Rich, Teddy Riedell, Narvel Felts, and many more.